CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Can store any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact servicedesk@csc.fi).
 You can define or manage each file or bucket with specific tags.
 By default, a project can store up to 10 TiB of data.

-* Facilitates secure data sharing (via URL) with other CSC projects.

-* Data stored in SD Connect can be accessed via SD Desktop for data analysis (if they are encrypted using the Sensitive Data services public encryption key, the default option for data upload via SD Connect).

 **Limitations**:

 * All files (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.
-Files and folders are stored in buckets: the technical definition for the main folder in which all the files or folders uploaded to SD Connect are located.
+Files and folders are stored in buckets: the technical definition for the main folder in which all the files or folders are uploaded.

-* Files stored in SD Connect/Allas can be directly analysed in read-only mode from SD Desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.

-* By default, a project can store up to 10 TiB of data.
-See [how to increase disk space](../../accounts/how-to-increase-disk-quotas.md) to apply for additional reasouce.
-The storage space remains available as long as the CSC project is active, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).
+* A project can store up to 10 TiB of data.
+See [how to increase disk space](../../accounts/how-to-increase-disk-quotas.md) to apply for additional resources.
+The storage space remains available as long as the CSC project is active.
+All data will be deleted 90 days after account termination or project closure, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).

-* CSC does not make backups of the data stored in SD Connect.
-Having **own backups** of important datasets is a good practice.
+* CSC does not provide backups of the data stored in SD Connect.
+Therefore, we advise you to maintain **backups** of important datasets.

 !!!
 Note
     SD Connect is unsuitable for processing health and social data for seconday use.
 Please check this specific user guide: [SD Desktop for registry data](./sd-desktop-audited.md) to learn about the precise requirements.